Aerocatia/halopc-revised/README.md

 ## Notice
 This tagset does not use any tags directly copied from the Halo MCC CE editing tools.
-Instead all data is derived from the Gearbox version, and is assumed to remain under the Halo Custom Edition EULA.
+Instead all data is derived from the Gearbox version or custom made, and is assumed to remain under the Halo Custom Edition EULA.